FAQ schema is the latest trend in SEOs.

-You can add it for any post or page on your blog, as long at the webpage has some meaning full content.
+You can add it for any post or page on your blog, as long as the webpage has meaningful content.

-The rules to use FAQ schema is simple: Don’t use it for spamming and abuse.
-It has a very specific use and you have to be pretty selective while adding to any of your pages.
+The rules to use FAQ schema (FAQpage schema) is simple: Don’t use it for spamming and abuse.
+It has a particular use, and you have to be pretty selective while adding to any of your pages.
 Add the most relevant questions and answer without misguiding the user.

 The purpose of the FAQ rich snippet is helping a user get satisfactory results as fast and as conveniently as possible.

-His study also showed increased searched visibility as his page got pushed to top 3 results on Google and gained a lot more click through rates than before.
+This also showed increased searched visibility as the pages got pushed to the top of results on Google and gain a lot more click through rates than before.

-You can then copy/paste it on your websites HTML code or if you are using WordPress, you can add it into your theme’s functions.php file.
+You can then copy/paste it on your website’s HTML code, or if you are using WordPress, you can add it to your WordPress theme’s functions.php file.
 The tool has an instructions video on the same page, so make sure to watch it before using it.

-Once you add the code to your page or post, go to Google search console and enter the exact URL where you added the FAQ schema code.
+Once you add the code to your page or post, go to Google search console and enter the exact URL for which you added the FAQ schema code.
 Then click on request indexing:

 Once you submit the link for indexing, it will take less than 60 minutes to show up on Google.

-I suggest you try this on your page that already ranks in the top 10 on Google SERPs.
-You’ll immediately notice the results going into a positive direction.
+I suggest you try the FAQ schema on your pages that already rank in the top 10 on Google SERPs.
+You’ll immediately notice the results going in a positive direction.

-Try this hack on your site and let me know how it works for you.
+Try this hack on your site and let me know how it works for you in the comments.